federicomassi/Bulma-Addons/README.md

 # Bulma-Addons
 ## Some addons for Bulma
 Bulma is a wonderful CSS library.
-Even though it's very extense, it needs a few tools and of some JS snippets.
+Even though it's very extense, you could need some JS in order to enjoy it.
 Here I will put a small collection of some useful ones.

 ## bulma-panel.js